Toyota Yaris (XP150): 2020 facelift

 The Yaris lineup received its second facelift in July 2020 in the Philippines and officially in Thailand in August 2020 with updated front bumper design, LED dual lenses with integrated Daytime running lamps headlamps for the top G/Sport grades and 15-inch rims redesign across the lineup in Thailand.

 The second facelift Yaris hatchback was launched in Indonesia on September 8, 2020.
 The E trim was removed from the lineup, leaving only the G and TRD Sportivo trim levels.
 On August 9, 2021, the TRD Sportivo trim was renamed to GR Sport.
+On May 10, 2023, the G trim was also removed as well.

 On December 17, 2020, UMW Toyota Motor officially launched the second facelift Yaris for the Malaysian market.
 The car was introduced via a digital presentation, alongside the 2021 facelift model Vios and the GR Yaris.
 As before, three variants are available for the Yaris, the base J, E and G. Exterior-wise, the refresh introduces an updated front bumper, which provides the car with a bolder and wider visual stance.
 The grille and the lower intake are fused into one, and the headlamps use triple bezel LED units, standard across the entire model range.
 Toyota Safety Sense is available on the E and G variant.
 The suite consists of a pre-collision system (PCS) with autonomous emergency braking and lane departure alert (LDA), which works from speeds of 50 km/h on to help avoid unintended lane changes.
 Also on are a blind spot monitor with rear cross traffic alert and a 3D 360-degree panoramic view monitor, on top of the usual VSC, hill-start assist control and seven airbags.
 Additionally, the E and G come fitted with a front digital video recorder.

 On December 23, 2020, TMP launched the second facelift Yaris for the Philippine market.
 The Yaris features the same front fascia as the second facelift Vios with the 1.3 E trim having LED front foglamps while the 1.5 S received LED headlamps and fog lamps.
 Both trims feature a redesigned two-tone 15-inch alloy wheels and blacked out trunk lid connecting the tail lights.
 Interior changes include leather seats for the S trim.
 The manual transmission variant was dropped from the lineup.
 Both the E and S trims are only equipped with the CVT.
 Apple CarPlay and Android Auto became standard on both trims as well as Smart Device Link.